Terradue/doc-tep-geohazards/source/tutorials/SNAPPING.rst

 Following the selection of images and definition of processing parameters, the launch of the service is done by clicking on the button Run Job at the bottom of the SNAPPING IFG processor tab and monitor the progress of the running Job.

-| :memo: **NOTE**
-| The duration of the job depends mainly on the extent of the area of interest, the percentage of water bodies within the AOI, the number of the acquisition dates processed and the platform allocated resources.
+..
+NOTE:: The duration of the job depends mainly on the extent of the area of interest, the percentage of water bodies within the AOI, the number of the acquisition dates processed and the platform allocated resources.

-| :memo: **NOTE**
-| The progress bar of the SNAPPING IFG service indicates the preparation of the trigger for processing of Sentinel-1 image pairs and not the actual completion of the submitted job.
+..
+NOTE:: The progress bar of the SNAPPING IFG service indicates the preparation of the trigger for processing of Sentinel-1 image pairs and not the actual completion of the submitted job.
 Please check Section 2.5 for more details on the monitoring of interferogram stacks progress.

 2.5 Interferogram stacks monitoring
 =====================